emtee40/mtk-client/README.md

 ### Windows

 #### Install python + git
-- Install python 3.9 and git from Microsoft Store
+- Install python 3.9 and git
+- If you install python from microsoft store, "python setup.py install" will fail, but that step isn't required.
 - WIN+R ```cmd```

 #### Grab files and install